 - In Twin Peaks, Josie Packard is sent from Thomas Eckhardt to be the wife of his arch rival, Andrew Packard.
 Somewhat similarly, she was also playing both sides against each other when Ben Horne and Catherine Martell were rivals.

 - In the third season of The Walking Dead, Carol demands that Andrea do this with the Governor, then kill him in his sleep.

-- From Death Note: The Abridged Series (kpts4tv) Light tells Takada what to do in case she's ever kidnapped:
+- In Death Note: The Abridged Series (kpts4tv), Light tells Takada what to do in case she's ever kidnapped:

 Light: Listen, if you're ever abducted by a mysterious and kind of hot stranger in black leather and he takes you into a truck in the middle of nowhere and he looks like this, I want you to totally seduce him and tell me everything.
 Because that would be so hot.